NCPlyn/ProtogenHelmet-ESP32/README.md

 - [ ] esp32 spi defines ok???
 2x 18pin?
 23 pin?
 2x 5 pin esp board, does max really work?

 - ToDo: Remote
-- [ ] getBLE/scanBLE - timeout watchdog????
 - [ ] Flex sensors
-- [ ] Different modes of using the buttons (hold button to change sets)
+- [ ] Different modes of using the buttons (7 anims,6anims+modifier-long change sets-short change rgb mode)

 - ToDo: Manuals etc.
 - [ ] Make "How to properly place and tune proximity sensor" for boop (do not need SW fixing, all is about proper placement and tuning sensor)
 - [ ] Make wiring and flashing tutorial (including fs things)
 - [ ] Make uptodate parts list for most options
+- [ ] Make how to do the remote

 - But I'm limited in my free time that I can give here so it will take a while!
 - If you have found this project helpful or if you have used it and want to support me and encourage me into working more on this project, you can do so here: [PayPal.me](https://paypal.me/NCPlyn)